7 home value estimator websites compared

 Redfin

 Redfin displays its own home value estimates on the home profiles on its website.
-It says it bases its estimates on more than 500 data points, including information about the home itself, the neighborhood the home is in, the overall real estate market and more.
-The company states that its margin of error is 2.17 percent for on-market homes and 6.94 percent for off-market homes.
+It says it bases its estimates on hundreds of data points, including information about the home itself, the neighborhood the home is in, the overall real estate market and more.
+The stated margin of error is 2.04 percent for on-market homes and 6.38 percent for off-market homes.
 It updates the estimates every day for on-market homes and weekly for off-market homes.

 Realtor.com

-Realtor.com also doesn’t require any details beyond the home address.
-However, to look at more than the most basic details of the home, you’ll need to set up an account on the site and claim the property as yours (which obviously you shouldn’t do unless you own the property).
-Once you create an account, the dashboard will display more information, including your approximate equity and a history of your home’s value.
-The history will show separate estimates from three different analytics firms — CoreLogic, Collateral Analytics and Quantarium — giving you the opportunity to compare different perspectives.
+Realtor.com also doesn’t require any information beyond the home address for its RealEstimate.
+However, to look at more than the most basic details of the home, you’ll need to set up an account on the site.
+Once you create an account, you’ll have access to more information, including your approximate equity, buyer demand for similar homes and a history of the property’s value.

 Ownerly